 Download benchmark data (86 MB) [October 2010]

-C++ implementation of the dynamic community tracking method is available as a repository on GitHub, which includes documentation and sample files.
+A C++ implementation of the dynamic community tracking method is available as a repository on GitHub, which includes documentation and sample files.

 Download: Linux 64-bit binary [Version 20101020]